Jennifer-Iroh/Jennifer-Iroh/README.md

 </h3>

 <h2 align="center">
-I'm a Data Scientists who also loves Machine Learning and Artificial Intelligence.💻
+I'm a Data Scientist who also loves Machine Learning and Artificial Intelligence.💻
 </h2>

 I am fascinated by the entire idea of teaching a machine how to learn.
 I also love to work with data and I love maths.
 I love how innovative and dynamic the world of DS/AI/ML is.
 Making life easier and computers smarter for people is something I plan to dedicate my entire life to.